-The original location of the church is referred to as “just off the Jewell-Mayfield road” about 1 ¼ miles from Jewell.
+The church’s original location is referred to as “just off the Jewell-Mayfield road” about 1 ¼ miles from Jewell.
 Shivers also gave the church access to water from a nearby spring.
 Rock Mill Methodist remained on these three acres until 1894, where it was moved to the Jewell community across the street from the Jewell Baptist church.
 The land for the new location in Jewell was given by Dr. Rhodes, who is buried at the Baptist church cemetery.
 In 1981, Mrs. Hattie Jewell Cody, the only surviving member of the family for whom the village was named – remembers that in earlier days of the community, the Methodists and Baptists worshipped together often.

-Many revivals were held at the church, but the Great Revival of 1868 is known as the greatest within local church history, for the church gained forty new members that year.
+Many revivals were held at the church, but the Great Revival of 1868 is known as the greatest in local church history, for the church gained forty new members that year.
 Both Bishop George F. Pierce and Bishop Lucius Holsey preached the gospel at Rock Mills Methodist.
 By 1877, a Sunday school was organized and the congregation purchased its first organ despite the protests of older members.
-Ten years later in 1887, the Woman’s Missionary society was organized.
+Ten years later in 1887, the Woman’s Missionary Society was organized.

 In 1927, when the Jewell Mill burned, many families moved away and membership dwindled to a fraction of what it had been.
-The once thriving community was forced to scale back its church programs and involvement with the Methodist Conference, but stubborn members has held things together since then.
+The once thriving community was forced to scale back its church programs and involvement with the Methodist Conference, but dedicated members have held things together since then.
 Rock Mill Methodist was purchased by the current owners of Rock Mill Plantation in 2002.
 The church is beautifully restored and is well taken care of.

 The built in pews are a unique feature to Rock Mill Methodist.
 The wide pine boards, which were probably originally unfinished, have been treated in a way that brings out the beautiful graining of the wood and also serves to protect the wood against stains and future wearing.
 Four panel doors with fluted casing and rosette corner blocks can be seen in the background.

+What a lovely and very unusual arrangement for the organ and choir.
 Rosette blocks at the spring point of the Gothic arched windows match the corner blocks on the door casing.
 The beaded vertical clapboard and wainscot details are clearly visible here.

 ORGANIZED